BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 Mars has always been a very disappointing world to me.
 Science fiction stories and films, and indeed the fascinating Percival Lowell story, made much of this planet, but the reality was rather less inspiring.

-very clearly in any instrument and the 'dark markings' also have always apeared very slight to me.
+very clearly in any instrument and the 'dark markings' also have always appeared very slight to me.
 I have great admiration for people who's eyesight and instrumentation have allowed them to see

 these things.
 But, for me, Mars has given little excitement over the years.

-Back in the '70s, I didn't really expect to see Mars until I had my own telescope.
-There was going to be an opposition in late January 1978 and I had my mediocre Astral 60mm ready to observe the red planet in late December!
-Being the school holidays, I was naturally in at my grandparent's house, thinking about Mars as Christmas 1977 approached.
-Whilst planning the observation of Mars at that coming opposition, I realised that I could see the red planet rising if I took my scope into my grandparent's bedroom.
-There was a gap between the buildings opposite and Mars rose between the two houses at about half past eight in the evening.
-I watched the fiery, but tiny, globe rise into the slightly misty sky through the telescope, to the strains of the Carpenter's “Calling Occupants of Interplanetary Craft” coming from Grandad's radio.
-Thoughts of 'War of the Worlds' echoed in my mind as I observed the planet.
-I learned just how bright Mars can be at that opposition, but disappointed by how small the planet is in the eyepiece (Remember, the Astral telescope magnified only 60x at 'best'.
-Mars is small at 200x)
+Back in the '70s: I didn't really expect to see Mars until I had my own telescope.
+However, it can be very bright to the unaided eye!
+There was going to be an opposition in late January 1978 and I had my mediocre Astral 60mm ready to observe the red planet in late December 1977.
+Being the school holidays, I was naturally at my grandparent's house, thinking about observing Mars as Christmas approached.
+On Thursday December 22nd, I realised that I could see the red planet rising if I took my scope into my grandparent's bedroom.
+There was a gap between the houses opposite, and Mars rose between the two houses at about 20:30.
+I watched the surprisingly fiery but tiny globe rise into the slightly misty sky through the telescope to the strains of the Carpenter's “Calling Occupants of Interplanetary Craft” coming from Grandad's TV and watched 'Legs and Co.' dance among crude 'Blue Peter' style, spaceship models hanging on cotton thread!
+There was a Christmas Top of the Pops on the TV and they had had their hit in the October of that year.
+As I observed with the lacklustre telescope and listened to the music, thoughts of 'War of the Worlds' echoed in my mind.

 What I like about observing Mars:

 Mars is a small world but rewards your efforts if you have decent instrumentation.
-A telescope of 150mm will show markings and the polar caps in favourable conditions at opposition.
+A long focus telescope of 150mm if Newtonian, or a 120mm refractor will show markings and the polar caps in favourable conditions at opposition.
 There are many times when the red planet is just a tiny bland disc, devoid of any detail.
 On the rare occasions when markings can be seen it is a magical moment.
 This is sometimes due to the atmospheric seeing on Earth, but also because detail can be hidden beneath Martian dust storms that rage for weeks.

-Westwood Avenue, Poulton-Le-Fylde, Lancashire, UK.
-(The tree wasn't there in the nineteen seventies).
+18, Westwood Avenue, Poulton-Le-Fylde, Lancashire, UK.
+(The tree wasn't that big in the nineteen seventies).

-Interesting: I used to read about astronomers noticing that the dark markings came and went with regularity.
-They were said to darken over a period of about an Earth year, then go back to their original appearance again, after becoming almost invisible for a few months.
-This was taken as possible evidence of vegitation growth in the late eighteenth and early twentieth centuries.
-However, thanks to the rovers which now patrol the red planet, we now know that on Mars the summer heat creates many thousands of small tornados in Mars' atmosphere, which pluck dust from the surface, revealing swept lanes of darker bedrock below (the darkening of the features) and then, as the winter takes hold, an Earth year later, there are huge winds that drive hemisphere-wide dust storms and recarpet the ground with a uniform layer of dust (The fading and reset).
+Interesting New Discovery: I used to read about astronomers noticing that the dark markings came and went with regularity.
+They were said to darken over a period of about an Earth year, then go back to their original appearance again, after becoming almost invisible for a few weeks.
+This was taken as possible evidence of vegitation growth in the late nineteenth and early twentieth centuries.
+However, thanks to the rovers which patroled the red planet in the early 21st century, we now know that on Mars the summer heat creates many thousands of small tornados in Mars' atmosphere which pluck dust from the surface revealing swept lanes of darker bedrock below (the darkening of the features) and then, as the winter takes hold, an Earth year later, there are huge winds that drive hemisphere-wide dust storms and recarpet the ground with a uniform layer of dust (The fading and reset).
 The process repeats in the other hemisphere over the next two Earth years (One Martian year).
-The darkening and resetting of the features is very real, but nothing to do with vegitation!
+The darkening and fading of the features is very real, but nothing to do with vegitation!

 When I was first hooked by astronomy in the mid-seventies I read about Count Xavier von Zach and his 'Celestial Police', and about Piazzi's discovery of the first of many many asteroids, Ceres, on the first day of the 19th century, 1st of January 1801.

 Quick mention: There was never a year zero.
 Therefore, the first hundred years ran up to the END of year 100.
 So the first day of the new century was the first day of year 101.
-So, be it 1801, 1901 or 2001 the new century starts on the first day of 01.
-All those people celebrating the new ceuntury in 2000... were wrong!
-The 21st century started, as we know, on January 1st 2001.
+So, be it, 1801, 1901 or 2001 the new century starts on the first day of 01.
+All those people celebrating the new century in 2000... were wrong!
+The Millennium, the year 2000, is a different thing, and is entirely within the 20th century!
+The 21st century started, as all astronomers know, on January 1st 2001.

-In the 1970s there were no computer-based programes that could show the current positions of the asteroids in the sky.
-It seemed that the only way I would ever find one for myself would be to search for them, like the 'Celestial Police' did.
-At that time I wondered if there was a chance that I would ever see an asteroid.
-It took many years before there were sufficiently recent and exact star charts showing the positions of these elusive little worlds.
+In the 1970s there were no computer-based programs that could show the current positions of the asteroids in the sky.
+In the amusement arcades of Blackpool's 'North Pier' you could shoot Asteroids in video games for 10p, and many's the time I did, getting the top score on the arcade machine, but the real thing was a lot more elusive!
+It seemed that the only way I would ever find one of the bright asteroids for myself would be to search for them, like the 'Celestial Police' did.
+At that time I wondered if there was a chance that I would ever see an asteroid?
+It took many years before there were sufficiently recent and exact star charts showing the positions of these elusive little worlds for me to get my first glimpse.

 Moving to modern times:

-In early September 2019, at 'HAW19', held at Minting Village Hall, I was given the opportunity to observe with Mark Dunnett’s 102mm f11 refractor on a superb motorised EQ Go-To robotic mount.
-Mark said, “Here's Neptune,” and pressed a button.
+About six weeks later, in early September 2019, at 'HAW19', held at Minting Village Hall, I was given the opportunity to observe with Mark Dunnett’s 102mm f11 refractor on a superb motorised EQ Go-To robotic mount.
+We had been observing Saturn, since twilight, together with several other astronomers with their telescopes on site.
+As it became proplerly dark, Mark said, “Here's Uranus,” and pressed a button.
 The telescope turned itself to point at a blank bit of sky.
-When I looked in the eyepiece, there was the familiar sight of the tiny blue disc of Neptune.
+When I looked in the eyepiece, there was the familiar sight of the tiny blue-green disc.

-I had spent more than forty years waiting to see one asteroid, and he'd shown me four new ones in less than the time it took me to star-hop to Pallas just forty four days earlier!
+I had spent more than forty years waiting to see one asteroid, and he'd shown me Pallas and two new ones in less than the time it took me to star-hop to Pallas just forty odd days earlier!

-I went home with plans to get my own robotic telescope (I had always thought them a cheat, but having seen how easy they make locating difficult objects, I was sold!).
+I went home from that brilliant weekend with plans to get my own robotic telescope (I had always thought them a cheat, but having seen how easy they make locating difficult objects, especially objects that I had wanted to see for thirty years!
+I was sold!).
 I got a very nice SkyWatcher 130P GTI-AZ brand new from my favourite supplier.
 It worked very well, and I saw plenty of asteroids for a few months.
-But along came 2020 and events took a turn and I sold off all my telescopes, for personal reasons.
+But along came 2020 and events took a turn.
+I had no option but to sell off all my telescopes, and move to Sheffield for personal reasons.
 2020 has a lot to answer for.

-Then, observations of specific objects are done by selecting the desired object off an extensive list, or by manually moving the telescope with direction
+app.
+Then, observations of specific objects are done by selecting the desired object off an extensive list on the phone, or by manually moving the

 Picture: The position of asteroid 4, Vesta, amongst the stars of southern Taurus (Tau), in November 2019